 Five days after Hlusak's numbness began, paralysis set in and her heart began to race, so she was admitted to Mercy Hospital's Intensive Care Unit.
 "Then, I started to get scared," explained Hlusak.

-"The staff at Sister Kenny welcomed me and gave me a detailed overview of my treatment program," said Hlusak.
+"The staff at Courage Kenny welcomed me and gave me a detailed overview of my treatment program," said Hlusak.
 "My care team and I set goals to achieve before being discharged, including self-care and being able to care for my daughters."